sorbet/sorbet/website/docs/error-reference.md

 method.

-If you would like to define a method in an abstract class or interface with a default implementation, feel free to use the `overridable` annotation on the
+If you would like to define a method in an abstract class or interface with a default implementation, use the `overridable` annotation on the
 signature:

 ```ruby